fng713/marzban-webhook-CF-worker-Tbot/README.md

 1. **Telegram Bot Token**: Obtain this by creating a bot with [BotFather](https://core.telegram.org/bots#botfather).
 2. **Admin Chat ID**: Identify the chat where notifications will be sent.
 3. **Webhook Secret Key**: Configure this to secure incoming webhook requests.
-4. **Marzban**: A proxy management system with webhook capabilities enabled.

 ## Supported Marzban Webhook Data